By Dr. Mercola

 You Need to be Careful with Natural Deodorants, Too

-There are many brands of chemical-free, aluminum-free deodorants on the market, and many of these are safe alternatives.
+There are many brands of aluminum-free deodorants on the market, and many of these are safe alternatives.
 And as a general rule, deodorants tend to be less problematic than antiperspirants, as they work by neutralizing the smell of your sweat and by antiseptic action against bacteria, rather than by preventing sweating.
 As such, some deodorants do not contain any aluminum, but you've got to be careful about this.
 While many claim to be aluminum-free, they are referring to aluminum chlorohydrate, aluminum chloride, aluminum hydroxybromide or aluminum zirconium, which are the types most commonly used in antiperspirants and deodorants.

 "Crystal" deodorant stones, which are a popular natural deodorant alternative often used by health-conscious shoppers looking to avoid aluminum, often claim to be aluminum-free, but some actually contain a different type of compound known as an alum, the most common form being potassium alum, also known as potassium aluminum sulfate.